 You should be able to provide evidence to show that external factors, and not your underperformance, caused the delay.
 You should also aim to show that you are otherwise performing well as a contractor on the project.

 Always check the fine print on time extensions and your rights and obligations relating to those time extensions.
 Most contracts will include a clause allowing you to request an extension of time for certain causes of delay.
 Many include tight limits on when extensions of time can be granted.
 These clauses will often also include a requirement to give a certain period of notice to the other party to the contract.
-It is essential that as the contractor, you carefully follow any procedure for requesting an extension of time to avoid any disputes down the track.
+As the contractor, you must carefully follow any procedure for requesting an extension of time to avoid any disputes down the track.

-How to Apply for an Extension of Time
+How Do I Apply for an Extension of Time?

 Your request for an extension of time should be in writing to the other party (or superintendent, contract administrator or relevant person on the project) and should include: